IEvangelist/aspnetcore-workshop/content/5-dependency-injection/_index.md

 # The Botox <i class='fas fa-syringe'></i> Of Code

 Dependency Injection enables code to be more easily unit tested and simplifies code usage by decoupling.
-Code is often more clean, readable and as a result more maintainable.
+Code is often cleaner, more readable and as a result more maintainable.